HimanshuSingh-966/Datalix/DATABASE_SCHEMA.md

-# DataLix 2.0 Database Schema
+# DataLix AI Database Schema

-This document describes the complete database schema for DataLix 2.0, an AI-powered data analysis platform.
+This document describes the complete database schema for DataLix AI, an AI-powered data analysis platform.

 ## Overview